Xxlilsolid/Midi2Keyboard/README.md

 ## Instructions

-Create the folder "music" relative to where the executable is.
+Run the python script or executable
-Put your glorious .mid files in there.
+Put your glorious .mid files in the newly created "music" file.
-Profit.
+Follow the steps on the GUI.

 ## Future plans